 - Step 2 - Enter your registration information; all fields are required and must be filled-in (except “Alternate Email”).

 - Click on “Submit” in the lower right-hand corner

-- Click on “Finish” in the lower right-hand corner to complete your registration (this should trigger an email to your Volmail account)
+- Click on “Finish” in the lower right-hand corner to complete your registration (this will trigger an email to your Volmail account, look for it)

 - Click on “Go to course offering Perkins – FALL 2014”; this will take you into the Perkins Course.